awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 ## Troubleshooting Amazon EFS: General Issues<a name="troubleshooting-efs-general"></a>

-Following, you can find information about general troubleshooting issues related to Amazon EFS\.
-For information on performance, see [Amazon EFS Performance](performance.md)\.
+Use this information to troubleshoot general Amazon EFS issues\.
+For information about performance, see [Amazon EFS Performance](performance.md)\.

 In general, if you encounter issues with Amazon EFS that you have trouble resolving, confirm that you're using a recent Linux kernel\.
 If you are using an enterprise Linux distribution, we recommend the following:
++ Amazon Linux 2
 + Amazon Linux 2015\.09 or newer
 + RHEL 7\.3 or newer
 + RHEL 6\.9 with kernel 2\.6\.32\-696 or newer